Park Ridge, Illinois: Education

 Park Ridge is served by the Park Ridge-Niles School District 64, which has its headquarters in the Raymond E. Hendee Educational Service Center in Park Ridge.
 Area middle schools include Lincoln Middle School and Emerson Middle School in Niles.
 At one point there were nine public K–6 elementary schools: Oakton, Madison, Edison, Merrill, Carpenter, Field, Franklin, Roosevelt, and Washington.
 Only the latter five remain today, and all are in Park Ridge.
-Jefferson School is also part of the district and houses the special needs preschool for children ages 3 and 4, the extended day kindergarten program, and the after school program for grades K–6.
+Jefferson School is also part of the district and houses the special needs preschool for children ages 3 and 4.

+K-5 after-school programs are hosted by the Park Ridge Park District.

 St. Paul of the Cross and Mary Seat of Wisdom are the two Catholic elementary schools.
 St. Andrews is a Lutheran elementary school.

 The town is served by Maine Township High School District 207, which includes Maine South High School, and Maine East High School.
 Students who live in northern Park Ridge have the option of attending either Maine East or Maine South.
 Maine West High School is located to the west in Des Plaines.
 Maine North High School was a school in unincorporated Maine Township and part of Maine Township High School District 207.
 It closed in 1981 as the student population of Maine Township shrank.

 District 207 shares student-run radio and television stations operating with the call letters WMTH-FM (W Maine Township High).
 Actor Harrison Ford, known for his roles in the Indiana Jones, Star Wars, and Blade Runner movies, went to Maine East, and has been credited as being the radio station's first sports announcer.
 Since 2007, WMTH Radio can be heard live on any of the district high school homepage.

 The town is a part of the Oakton Community College district.

-Athletics

-Park Ridge is home to the Park Ridge Falcons, the 2002 Pop Warner Football Tomlin Division Pee Wee National Champions.

-Park Ridge is home to three American Youth Football National Champions (2006, 2007, 2009) and one American Youth Cheerleading National Champion (2007).

-The Maine South Hawks football team were State Champions in 1995, 2000, 2008, 2009, 2010 and 2016, and Runners-up in 2003, 2004, 2005, and 2021.